 Note: In any national park known to have lions or tigers, hikers need to exercise extreme caution.
 It is highly recommended to us a park-approved guide prior to hiking or trekking in these regions.

-Overall, Panna National Park is the 5th most popular walking & backpacking of all 42 hiking in India.
+Overall, Panna National Park is the 4th most popular hiking trail of all 42 hikes in India.